That Was Then, This Is Now

 Pynoos, R & Nader, K. (1993).
 Issues in the treatment of posttraumatic stress in children and adolescents.
 In J.P.
 Wilson and B. Rapheal (Eds.), International Handbook of Traumatic Stress Syndromes (pp. 535-549).
 New York: Plenum.

-Charles B. Rotman is Professor of Psychology, Emeritus, at Babson College in Wellesley, Mass., is the author of "Camp is Business, Customer Satisfaction" and "Continuous Quality Improvement (CQI) in Camp Management" (1998.
-Babson College Press), and is president of CBR Associates Inc., a mental health consulting service for camps.
-For questions, Rotman can be reached at (508) 651-1132 or firstname.lastname@example.org.
+Charles B. Rotman, Professor of Psychology, Emeritus, at Babson College in Wellesley, MA and former director of Camp Young Judaea in Amherst, NH, died in 2014 after a long and distinguished camping career.
+He was the author of "Camp is Business, Customer Satisfaction: and "Continuous Quality Improvement in Camp Management" and was president of CBR Associates, a mental-health consulting service for camps.